 In 2010, Carol authored the New York Times, Wall Street Journal and USA Today bestselling book, The Entrepreneur Equation.
 Carol has been a contributing blogger to outlets like Entrepreneur and has written for and been quoted widely in a variety of major media outlets.
 She has been an emcee, keynote speaker and event moderator for a number of high profile events, including The New York Times Small Business Summit, The Chicago Cubs Convention and The Inc.500 Conference.
 Carol was also named a Top 100 Small Business Influencer for 2011, 2012, 2013, 2014, & 2015 by Small Biz Trends.

 Ms. Roth holds a B.S.
 Degree from the Wharton School of Business at the University of Pennsylvania, arguably the top business program in the world, where she graduated Magna Cum Laude.
 To supplement her active media participation, Carol has completed media and improv training with The Second City, the leading improvisational comedy school in the US.

 Carol has coined a number of terms and phrases ranging from “Cirque-du-So-Lame” (something that is beyond pathetic and pitiful) to “jobbie” (a hobby disguised as a job, career or business) to “business beer goggling”.
 She also is known for her proprietary Customer Loyalty 3.0 methodology to engage business senders and spenders.
 She is well versed on popular culture and consumer trends and has attracted quite a bit of attention for her Twitter exchanges.

-Ms. Roth currently resides in Chicago with her husband, who is also an investment banker (and her former business partner).
+Ms. Roth currently resides in Chicago with her husband, who is also a recovering investment banker (and her former business partner).
 They have no children, pets or plants and are avid sports fans (particularly of NFL football).
 Ms. Roth is also a recovering toy collector, trading in a portion of her collection for a more sophisticated toy (a Simpsons pinball machine).
 She also has her own fashion doll / action figure made in her likeness.